-Association Members: If you purchase a boat slip in the Marina from an Association Member, you must be a current member and deliver a Bill of Sale to the CBPOA Board of Directors via ASI and to the Marina Manager.
+Association Members: If you purchase a boat slip in the Marina from an Association Member, you must be a current member and deliver a Bill of Sale to the CBPOA Board of Directors via Sentry Management, Inc. and to the Marina Manager.
 Click here for a Bill of Sale form.

 Just a few do’s and don’ts to pass on, most of which will be posted on the new bulletin board: